varnishcache/varnish-cache/doc/sphinx/phk/vdd19q3.rst

 getting a proper handle on the lifetime of dynamic backends.

-Some concrete improvements came up during the hackathon and we will be persuing those right away.
+Some concrete improvements came up during the hackathon and we will be pursuing those right away.

 Fixing probing is probably a V7 thing, and we need to think and prototype how we expose probing in VCL.